griffincorriher/Tank-Level-Sensor/README.md

 ## Issues
 - As mentioned above, the placement of the ultrasonic sensor is not ideal, but it is placed in the only nondestructive location (3d printed adapter mounted inside extra cap).
 If possible, it should be placed in the center so that the ultrasonic waves are able to more accurately read the liquid level.
 - The ultrasonic sensor has a working range of 25cm-4M.
-An issue arises if the tank is filled too high, then sensor is out of range and does not read properly.
-I have countered this with displaying a message saying that the level is out of range.
-Once the level drops and the level is in range, the display and median filter calculations start.
+If the tank is filled too high, the sensor is out of range and does not read properly.
+If this happens, a message is displayed stating the sensor is out of range.
+Once the level drops and the level is in range, the median filter calculations start and the display is updated.
-- If the tank level is too low, the ultrasonic sensor will give irratic results because of the distance from the tank walls.
+- If the tank level is too low, the ultrasonic sensor will give irratic results because of the short distance from the tank walls.
 Since the level is lower, the beam of the sensor is now wider causing it to reflect off of the tank.
 This could be fixed with the sensor being moved closer to the center.

 ## Conclusion
-This has been used for the past two years without any issues, and has saved many man-hours by reducing how often the tank has to be opened up and manually checked, as well as reduced the potential harm to employees.
+This has been in use for the past two years without any issues, and has saved many man-hours by reducing how often the tank has to be opened up and manually checked, as well as reduced the potential harm to employees.

 ## Skills used
 - C/C++/<a href="https://www.arduino.cc/reference/en/?_gl=1*116vz4k*_ga*MTI0MDgzODE2NS4xNjYxNjYwNTYy*_ga_NEXN8H46L5*MTY2NDA4ODY5OC4zLjEuMTY2NDA4ODcyNC4wLjAuMA">Arduino language</a>